 Below is an example of how a continuous improvement team might use a SIPOC diagram for a simple ITSM process, such as Change Management.

 The diagram can be created rather quickly by drawing a chart with five columns.
 Each column is labelled, from left to right, with the letters SIPOC or the words suppliers, inputs, processes, outputs and customers and then populating it and highlighting areas for improvement.

 Example of a SIPOC: Change Management – (example only)

 - Creating a SIPOC is a team effort...
 Don't try to do this alone, as the likelihood is that you'll miss key information.
 Believe me, I've tried it.

 - KISS – Keep it simple.
 Don't overcomplicate the activity.
 Remember, it’s meant to be a high-level information-gathering activity.
 You can expand the detail later.

 - You don’t need a tool.
 A whiteboard or several sheets of flip-chart taped together will suffice.

-So you now what to do and how to do it all you need is the 'Best Practice' process knowledge from our ITIL® training courses to give you that added advantage.
+All you need now is the 'Best Practice' process knowledge from our ITIL® training courses to give you that added advantage in your IT work.